 Chute Street is the gateway to Diamond Creek from the west, where sweeping views of the valley are afforded from the hilltop location.
 Chute Street has a distinct and highly valued character within Diamond Creek, retaining its original small township atmosphere.
 New buildings will be moderate scale with a consistent street wall.
-The range of shopfronts, cafes, places along the street to stop and sit and established trees will make an attractive pedestrian oriented environment.
+The range of shop-fronts, cafes, places along the street to stop and sit and established trees will make an attractive pedestrian-oriented environment.
 Buildings will step down to the corridor of creek-side parkland and offer a pleasant aspect to enjoy this natural setting.

-- To respect the historic role and character of Chute Street as the earliest part of the town centre as a distinguishing feature and attraction for visitors. - To encourage moderate density mixed use development that is responsive to the existing scale. - To respond to the distinct fine grain character. - To encourage buildings to step down the slope providing a link and orientation to the natural settings and leisure opportunities along the creek valley. - To ensure retail, office and entertainment activities are provided as a secondary node to the retail core (Precinct 4), providing local convenience shopping. - To protect the amenity of adjoining residential properties.

-- To improve pedestrian and cyclist connectivity and amenity. - To create a safe, accessible and attractive pedestrian environment activated through a range of shopfronts, cafes, businesses, places to sit and stop with established trees and other attractions.
+- To respect the historic role and character of Chute Street as the earliest part of the town centre as a distinguishing feature and attraction for visitors. - To encourage moderate density mixed use development that is responsive to the existing scale. - To respond to the distinct fine grain character. - To encourage buildings to step down the slope providing a link and orientation to the natural settings and leisure opportunities along the creek valley. - To ensure retail, office and entertainment activities are provided as a secondary node to the retail core (Precinct 4), providing local convenience shopping. - To protect the amenity of adjoining residential properties. - To improve pedestrian and cyclist connectivity and amenity. - To create a safe, accessible and attractive pedestrian environment activated through a range of shopfronts, cafes, businesses, places to sit and stop with established trees and other attractions.

-- Develop the retail, office and entertainment activities in and around Chute Street for local convenience shopping, a range of food and restaurant outlets and professional and other office based services but little if any retail floorspace expansion. - Encourage medium density development in and around the Chute Street node. - Investigate the implementation of on-road cycling lanes on Chute Street. - Investigate the possibility of flashing lights at the Cowin Street school crossing to increase visibility. - Future development in the precinct should properly consider and adequately respond to flooding constraints, which are identified within the relevant zones and overlays.
+- Develop the retail, office and entertainment activities in and around Chute Street for local convenience shopping, a range of food and restaurant outlets and professional and other office based services but little if any retail floor-space expansion. - Encourage higher density development in and around the Chute Street node. - Investigate the implementation of on-road cycling lanes on Chute Street. - Introduce flashing lights at the Cowin Street school crossing to increase visibility.

-- Buildings fronting Chute Street should: - Be designed with well-articulated facades, roof forms, fenestration, parapet treatments and other detail and materials to provide interest at the street level and reinforce the human scale of Chute Street. - Provide active frontages at ground level to provide a safe and lively environment. - Provide continuous weather protection (such as cantilevered canopies/ verandahs) over footpaths, subject to protecting existing tree canopies. - Utilise the front wall to provide informal bench seating (can be low window sills). - Include a street wall that includes both a fine grain and strong vertical articulation to deliver visual interest. - Buildings on corner allotments should address both street frontages with shop front windows at street level.
+- Buildings fronting Chute Street should: - → Be designed with well-articulated facades, roof forms, fenestration, parapet treatments and other detail and materials to provide interest at the street level and reinforce the human scale of Chute Street. - → Provide active frontages at ground level to provide a safe and lively environment. - → Provide continuous weather protection (such as cantilevered canopies/verandahs) over footpaths, subject to protecting existing tree canopies. - → Include a street wall that includes both a fine grain and strong vertical articulation to deliver visual interest. - Buildings on corner allotments should address both street frontages with shop front windows at street level. - Buildings should respond to the topography ensuring the front door to the ground floor use is at the same level as the footpath.

-- Buildings should respond to the topography ensuring the front door to the ground floor use is at the same level as the footpath. - Development on lots directly interfacing with the creek should be designed to address the creek with entries, windows and balconies. - Development fronting Hyde Street and Inglis Street should adopt consistent setback distances to adjacent buildings and seek to retain any existing vegetation along property boundaries. - Development on Inglis Street and Hyde Street should respond to the surrounding residential use, scale and intensity. - Redevelopment adjacent to 69 Main Street should be designed to reflect and respond to its heritage features.
+- Development on lots directly interfacing with the creek should be designed to address the creek with entries, windows and balconies. - Development fronting Hyde Street and Inglis Street should adopt consistent setback distances to adjacent buildings and seek to retain any existing vegetation along property boundaries. - Development on Inglis Street and Hyde Street should respond to the surrounding residential use, scale and intensity. - Redevelopment adjacent to 69 Main Street should be designed to reflect and respond to its heritage features.